chengchen2326/stata-testmechs/README.md

 ### Currently supported features
 - Positional varlist input:
   - **`d m y`** for a single mediator
-  - **`d m1 m2 y`** for a pooled two-mediator input
+  - **`d m1 m2 y`** for a combination of both mechanisms (two-mediator input)
 - `atgroup(#)`
 - `numybins(#)`
 - `maxdefiersshare(#)`
 - `allowmindefiers`
 - Multi-valued discrete mediators in the default binned-Y path
-- Pooled lower bounds across two mediator variables
+- Lower bounds combining both mechanisms across two mediator variables

 ### Not yet implemented
 The following are **not yet implemented** and will return an error: